EthanDonaldson/ST10318621_PROG_POE/README.md

-Overview
-This is a simple console application for managing recipes.
+Overview This is a simple console application for managing recipes.
 It allows users to add recipes, list existing recipes, and interact with them by scaling ingredients, resetting quantities, and more.

 Github Link:https://github.com/EthanDonaldson/ST10318621_PROG_POE

-Compilation and Execution Prerequisites .NET Core SDK installed on your machine.
-Compilation and Execution Clone this repository to your local machine: git clone https://github.com/EthanDonaldson/EthanDonaldson_ST10318621_PROG6221_POE Navigate to the project directory: cd EthanDonaldson_ST10318621_PROG6221_POE

-Compile the application using the .NET CLI: dotnet build
+Prerequisites:
+Visual Studio: Ensure you have Visual Studio installed on your computer.
+This guide assumes you are using Visual Studio for development.

+Project Setup: Make sure your RecipeWPF project is set up correctly with all necessary files, including MainWindow.xaml, AddRecipeWindow.xaml, and their corresponding code-behind files (MainWindow.xaml.cs, AddRecipeWindow.xaml.cs).

+Compilation and Running Steps:
+Open Visual Studio:

+Launch Visual Studio from your Start menu or desktop shortcut.
+Open Your Solution:

+Go to File > Open > Project/Solution....
+Navigate to the folder where your RecipeWPF project is located and select the solution file (typically ends with .sln).
+Build the Solution:

+Once your solution is open in Visual Studio, go to Build > Build Solution (or simply press Ctrl + Shift + B).
+This will compile your project, including all code files and XAML resources, into an executable format.
+Set Startup Project (if not set):

+Right-click on your main project in the Solution Explorer.
+Select Set as StartUp Project.
+This ensures that when you run your solution, the correct project starts.
-Run the compiled application: dotnet run
+Run the Application:

-How to Use the Application
-Add Recipe: Choose option 1 from the menu to add a new recipe.
-Follow the prompts to enter the recipe name, ingredients, and steps.

-List Recipes: Choose option 2 from the menu to list all existing recipes.
-You can then select a recipe to view its details.

-Scale Recipe: When adding or viewing a recipe, you have the option to scale its quantities.
-Choose "yes" when prompted and enter a scale factor (e.g., 0.5 for half, 2 for double, 3 for triple).

-Reset Quantities: After scaling a recipe, you can choose to reset its quantities to their original values by selecting "yes" when prompted.

-Clear Data: If you want to clear the data of a recipe and add a new one, choose "yes" when prompted after scaling or viewing a recipe.

-Exit the Application: To exit the application, choose option 3 from the main menu, or press Ctrl + C in the terminal/command prompt.
+Press F5 or go to Debug > Start Debugging to run your application.
+Alternatively, you can also use Ctrl + F5 for Start Without Debugging.
+This action will launch your WPF application in a new window.
+Interact with Your Application:

+Once the application window appears, you can interact with it as designed:
+Use buttons like Add Recipe to open new windows (AddRecipeWindow) for adding recipes.
+Use filters and buttons (Filter Recipes) in MainWindow to filter and display recipes.
+Verify that data binding between UI elements and your RecipeManager is functioning as expected.
+Debugging and Troubleshooting:

+If any errors occur during compilation or runtime, Visual Studio will provide error messages in the Output window or Error List.
+Address these errors based on the messages provided.
+Stopping the Application:

+Close the application window by clicking the close button (X) in the top-right corner of the window.

-How i Improved my code from part 1:
+How i Improved my code from part 2:
-We used strong error handling in my project to deal with null data more skillfully.
-I guarantee application stability and prevent unexpected crashes by adding null checks to key code points, like user inputs and method arguments.

-To guarantee accurate and trustworthy conversions between various units of measurement, I have improved the unit conversion feature.
-This required careful conversion method testing and validation to handle a range of input possibilities.
-Now, users can depend on the application to convert amounts between different units precisely and error-free.

-Also, by including thorough comments all across the source, I aimed to improve the readability and maintainability of the code.
-These comments offer insightful explanations of the reasoning behind each technique.

-Reference List:
+In enhancing the Recipe Manager application, several key features were implemented to improve functionality and user experience.
+Firstly, the display was refined with structured separators (**********) and increased spacing, enhancing readability and organization of recipe details.
+Secondly, a comprehensive explanation was integrated to clarify the significance of calorie values and food groups, aiding users in making informed dietary choices.

+Additionally, users can now select food groups from specified options, facilitating streamlined data input and categorization within recipes.
+The application now calculates and displays the total calories for each recipe, accompanied by contextual messages based on calorie ranges: low calories suitable for snacks, moderate for balanced meals, and high for occasional consumption.
+These enhancements provide users with immediate insights into nutritional aspects, fostering healthier decision-making.

+Moreover, the code was annotated with comments elucidating variable names, method functionalities, and programming logic across all classes.
+This ensures transparency and ease of comprehension for developers maintaining or expanding the application in the future.
+Overall, these improvements make the Recipe Manager more user-friendly, informative, and robust in supporting dietary management and recipe customization.

-Change forground colour according to GeeksforGeeks (2019), How to change Foreground Color of Text in Console [Online] available at: https://www.geeksforgeeks.org/c-sharp-how-to-change-foreground-color-of-text-in-console/ [Accessed may 17 2024]
+Reference List: Change forground colour according to GeeksforGeeks (2019), How to change Foreground Color of Text in Console [Online] available at: https://www.geeksforgeeks.org/c-sharp-how-to-change-foreground-color-of-text-in-console/ [Accessed may 17 2024]

 Array clear method according to GeeksforGeeks (2019), C# | Array.Clear() Method.
 [Online] available at : https://www.geeksforgeeks.org/c-sharp-array-clear-method/